CatpainBlack/FantASM/docs/index.md

 * `-h, --help` display command line help
 * `-V, --version` display the program version and exit
 * `-D, --debug` Dumps information about the assembly (only useful for FantASM devs)
+* `-I, --include` Add a directory to search when looking for includes.
+This can be used mor than once to add multiple directories.

 ### Labels & Constants